Recovery

 There is no relationship between recovery levels (R1-R4) and incident response levels.

-The Hazard Management Agency (or Controlling Agency) is responsible for initiating recovery activities during response and handing over responsibility for recovery management to the local government.
-Early recovery includes the transition phase and assessment of recovery needs.
+The Hazard Management Agency (or Controlling Agency where delegated) is responsible for initiating recovery activities during response and transitioning responsibility for recovery coordination to the local government.

 It is a function of a local government to manage recovery following an emergency affecting the community in its district (s36(b)).

-The Controlling Agency is responsible for initiating recovery activities during the response phase, including:
+The HMA is responsible for initiating recovery activities during the response phase, including:

 These actions help the local government assess recovery needs, determine appropriate governance structures and commence recovery activities.